leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 ### Batch Size

 This refers to the number of products that are synchronized with SX.e at a given point of time.
 Default batch size is 100.
-The number has to be \&lt;1000.
+The number has to be must not exceed 1000.

 ### Debug or log data